24 April 2018

 Fellow of the Chartered Institute of Housing

-Forty years experience of health, social, and housing services
+Forty five years experience of health, social, and housing services

 The qualitative understanding of a client’s needs forms the motif for the solutions offered.
 I am able to offer tried and trusted techniques, combined with fresh and imaginative thinking in the following mutual areas: